cryptogamingtoken/cgt-website/protocol/theory/stakeholder-evolution.md

 - Include any cross-stakeholder dependencies if relevant at this stage -->

+### 🎯 Affordance Strategy Reflection – Marketing & Ops Level 1
+#### Affordance: (3) Publish Early Reward Pool Simulation Breakdowns

+**Definition:**
+At Level 1, Marketing & Operations are responsible for publishing digestible breakdowns of early reward pool simulations.
+These are not investor reports but communication artifacts that explain—in clear, narrative-driven terms—how mock prize pools behave under different configurations.
+The intent is to provide transparency, demystify the reward logic for non-technical stakeholders, and prepare the ground for creators and organisers to design with confidence.

+**Strategic Function:**
+This affordance establishes Marketing as the bridge between backend economics and community comprehension.
+By translating reward simulation outputs into plain language, visuals, and narratives, Marketing ensures that stakeholders (creators, organisers, players) understand how reward pools scale, split, and expire.
+This builds confidence in the fairness and adaptability of the system before live token routing begins.

+**Dependencies:**
+- **Founders (L1 – Finalize Core Schema, Lead Mock Protocol Spec):** Provide baseline definitions of routing fields and timing windows.
+- **Core Developers (L1 – Simulate Off-Chain Reward Distribution, Explore Fee Logic, Explore Reward Splits):** Supply the raw mock simulation data to be translated.
+- **Reward Pool Organisers (L1 – Simulate Prize Logic, Explore Routing Options):** Depend on Marketing outputs to validate whether their config logic is understood by the broader ecosystem.
+- **Players (L1 – Claim Rewards from Sandbox Leaderboards):** Need clear, public-facing explanations of why rewards appear as they do to maintain trust.
+- **DAO / Sub-DAOs (L1 – Passive Schema Monitoring):** Index the published artifacts as readiness signals, using them to verify that reward transparency obligations are being met.

+**Failure Risk:**
+If early reward pool simulations are not published:
+- **Organisers** may misjudge how to configure pools and later feel blindsided by actual reward economics.
+- **Creators** could design GQTs without anticipating routing or split logic, leading to wasted effort or misaligned mechanics.
+- **Builders** would lack concrete data anchors, resulting in dashboards or overlays that fail to match future outputs.
+- **DAO** logs would miss key readiness artifacts, leaving transparency gaps in the economic layer.
+- **Founders and Developers** would appear to be withholding critical information, weakening credibility at the exact stage when openness is expected.

+The absence of these breakdowns doesn’t just create general opacity — it directly undermines trust in **reward distribution mechanics**, eroding confidence in both organisers and the wider economic narrative.

+**Proof:**
+- 📊 Published breakdowns of mock reward pool allocations, distributed through the CGT website and X account.
+- 📘 Documentation entries explaining reward pool configurations in narrative form (supported by visuals).
+- 🖼️ Infographics or charts illustrating how splits, fee structures, and expiry windows behave.
+- 🧾 Indexed references in DAO readiness logs showing Marketing fulfilled transparency obligations.

+**Status:** ⏳ Drafting

+### 🎯 Affordance Strategy Reflection – Marketing & Operations Level 1
+#### Affordance: (4) Share Structure via X and Documentation

+**Definition:**
+At Level 1, Marketing & Operations is responsible for publishing the structural foundations of the protocol — including mock API demos, early schema explanations, and strategic framing — through public channels such as X and formal documentation.
+This is not polished marketing; it is scaffolding visibility.
+The intent is to show that the protocol has internal shape, logic, and trajectory, even while it remains centralized and founder-operated.

+**Strategic Function:**
+This affordance turns the protocol’s hidden structure into visible signals.
+By sharing scaffolding on X, in whitepaper drafts, and in evolving docs, Marketing demonstrates that CGT is more than a speculative idea: it is an organized system with rules, roles, and direction.
+This builds trust, prepares external observers for Level 2 activity, and funnels early adopters into the ecosystem.
+Importantly, at this stage, all “Marketing” outputs are authored directly by the Founder — serving as both documentation and a recruiting signal for future stakeholders.

+**Dependencies:**
+All stakeholders rely on this affordance for clarity, even if the Founder is the one operating multiple roles at this stage:
+- **Founders** → Depend on published structure to assert narrative control and avoid ambiguity in multi-role execution.
+- **Core Developers** → (Founder-operated) Require structured comms to validate and externalize their own mock implementations; future high-performing players may enter via these signals.
+- **Players** → Depend on X threads, guides, and docs to understand how to engage with the mock game, leaderboard, and claims.
+- **3rd-Party GQT Creators** → Rely on structural explanations to begin designing drafts around config rules and schema.
+At this stage, they emerge as a small subset of players responding to these signals.
+- **Reward Pool Organisers** → Depend on documented prize, claim, and fee logic to simulate their workflows.
+- **Stakers** → Depend on structural transparency around dormant commission slots and reward schedules for future alignment.
+- **Ecosystem Builders** → Rely on published schema and mock API demos to architect overlays, dashboards, and early tools.
+- **Service Providers** → Depend on these outputs to simplify and reframe structure for creators and onboarding.
+- **DAO / Sub-DAOs** → Depend on whitepaper/docs/X comms as passive schema-indexed signals, forming their readiness ledger.

+**Failure Risk:**
+If structural publishing via X and documentation is weak or absent:
+- Stakeholders act in silos without a shared protocol shape.
+- Players lose clarity on how their actions connect to wider protocol logic.
+- Creators cannot align drafts with system scaffolding.
+- Organisers and Stakers cannot simulate fair routing.
+- Builders and Service Providers lack anchor points for overlays or guides.
+- DAO readiness ledger is incomplete, weakening future governance legitimacy.

+**Proof:**
+- 📄 Whitepaper drafts circulated with evolving schema and scaffolding sections.
+- 🧾 Documentation folder containing mock API endpoints, schema outlines, and role explanations.
+- 🧵 X threads publishing structure snapshots, narrative cues, and protocol demos.
+- 🔎 Explorer and mock API demos linked from X and docs to show structural logic in action.

+**Status:** ⏳ Drafting

+---

+🔍 **Expanded Affordance Statement**
+📢 **Share Structure via X and Documentation**
+Turn hidden protocol scaffolding into visible public signals by publishing mock API demos, schema explanations, and early narrative framing on X and in documentation — ensuring all stakeholders have clarity and legitimacy anchors, even while these roles remain Founder-operated at Level 1.

 ### 🎯 Affordance Strategy Reflection – Players Level 0
 #### Affordance: (1) Enter main game